-- (1) Provide waste containers (e.g., dumpster, trash receptacle) of sufficient size and number to contain construction and domestic wastes; - (2) Provide containment or cover for waste that is blowable or that can leach nutrients, metals, pesticides, herbicides, oil, grease, bacteria, or other pollutants; - (3) On business days, clean up and dispose of waste in designated waste containers; and - (4) Clean up immediately if containers overflow. - f.
-For sanitary waste, position portable toilets so that they are secure and will not be tipped or knocked over.
-Locate them away from waters of the state and, when possible, at least 10 feet from any storm water conveyance, inlet, curb and gutter, or conduit to a waterway.
+- (ii) On business days, clean up and dispose of waste in designated waste containers; and - (iii) Clean up immediately if containers overflow, or if there is litter elsewhere on the site from escaped trash. - f.
+For sanitary waste, position portable toilets so they are secure and will not tip or knock over.
+Locate them away from waters of the state and, when possible, at least 10 feet from any constructed or natural site drainage features, inlet, curb and gutter, or conduit to a waterway.
 If it is not possible to maintain at least 10 feet of separation, evaluate the need for additional controls such as secondary containment, additional surface preparation, or berms and implement as appropriate.